Ray Donovan: The Movie

-Ray Donovan: The Movie is an American crime drama television film directed by David Hollander for Showtime.
-It is the follow-up to the seventh and final season of the series of the same name, which aired in 2020.
-It centers on the title character, portrayed by Liev Schreiber and the relationships with his family, including brothers Terry, Bunchy and Daryll, played by Eddie Marsan, Dash Mihok and Pooch Hall, respectively.
-It debuted on January 14, 2022 on Showtime.
+Ray Donovan: The Movie is an American crime drama television film directed by David Hollander, who co-wrote it with Liev Schreiber.
+It is the follow-up to the seventh and final season of the television series of the same name, which aired its final episode in 2020.
+It centers on the title character, portrayed by Schreiber, and the relationships with his family, including brothers Terry, Bunchy and Daryll, played by Eddie Marsan, Dash Mihok and Pooch Hall, respectively.